Macadens: Description

-Macadens olsoni was a small, holocephalan-like cartilaginous fish, estimated to have reached lengths of less than 30 centimeters (12 inches).
-It is primarily known from a preserved tooth whorl, a curved, spiral-like dental structure located symphyseally (at the midline of the jaw).
-The blunt, robust teeth suggest the animal was durophagous, feeding on hard-shelled invertebrates such as mollusks and polychaete worms.
+Macadens olsoni was a small, holocephalan cartilaginous fish, estimated to have reached lengths of less than 30 centimeters (12 inches).
+It is primarily known from fragments of its tooth whorl; a curved, spiral-like dental structure located symphyseally (at the midline of the jaw).

+Classification

 Although the species is tentatively assigned to the subclass Holocephali, its exact phylogenetic placement remains under study.
 Like other holocephalans, Macadens likely had a fused upper jaw and specialized crushing dentition, features that support its tentative classification within the group.

-The fossil was embedded in fine limestone sediment within the Ste.
-Genevieve Formation, which formed in a shallow marine carbonate environment during the Late Mississippian.
-This formation is a well-known source of crinoids, corals, and other marine invertebrates indicative of a reef-like habitat.
+Macadens is similar to Rotuladens coxanus (formerly Helodus coxanus), another holocephalan described from the same region.